 5️⃣ Promote it like crazy – Use every avenue open to you to tell your customers what you’re doing, whether that’s social media, your shop window, doing a leaflet drop, sending an e-mail newsletter, even the space on the back of your toilet doors!
 And ask your staff to tell their friends too by getting them to share any social media posts.
 Give your local media a call, contact food bloggers and influencers in your area and remember to tag them into activity on social media.

 6️⃣ Get the whole team in – Yes you’re going to want your quickest, most efficient team working on the day to keep the queues moving, but rota all your staff to be in if they can.
 Even if it’s to walk the queue taking orders, to chat with customers and ask what brought them to the shop that day, or to hand out refreshments while waiting.
 It could help the day run more smoothly, plus when do you normally get this opportunity to interact with and gain feedback from your customers?

-7️⃣ Build momentum – In the next few weeks run “tag & share” style promotions on social media or drip-feed facts about fish and chips to remind customers it’s coming up.
+7️⃣ Build momentum – In the weeks leading up to National Fish & Chip Day run “tag & share” style promotions on social media or drip-feed facts about fish and chips to remind customers it’s coming up.
 Why not do a count down on social media each Friday between now and then?
-And be cheeky, plant the idea in customers’ heads that they should come in by getting staff to say “See you back in on Friday, it’s National Fish & Chip Day” when handing over their orders.
+And be cheeky, plant the idea in customers’ heads that they should come in by getting staff to say “See you on Friday, it’s National Fish & Chip Day” when handing over their orders.

 8️⃣ Make a scene – Put a couple of tables and chairs outside and invest in some A-boards so that it’s visible further down the street that something special is happening.
 Just having something different is enough to make some people stop to see what’s occurring (just make sure whatever you do gets the relevant approval from the council).